Busselton - East

 Busselton - East ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Busselton-East, surveyed in June 2016, showed low cultural diversity with 78.5% of residents born in Australia and 87.9% being citizens.
-English was the sole language spoken at home by 93.9%.
-Christianity dominated religiously, comprising 46.2%.
+Busselton-East, surveyed in June 2016, showed lower cultural diversity with 78.5% of its population born in Australia, 87.9% being citizens, and 93.9% speaking English only at home.
+Christianity was the predominant religion, comprising 46.2%.
+Islam was overrepresented at 1.0%, compared to 0.4% regionally.

 Frequently Asked Questions - Diversity